 If making all meals, 7 days a week sounds daunting, start by preparing 2 to 4 dinners a week and work your way up.
 The families I’ve seen with the most success in this area opt for meal plans like the Family Kickstart program.

 After completing a few Whole30s by myself, I wanted an easier way to share those healthy lifestyle changes with the family.
-Thus, the Family Kickstart was created and it’s been a HIT with kid-approved breakfasts, lunches, snacks, and dinners.
-If you want a further look into all Kickstart has to offer, check out the free sample, it gives you the inside scoop with meal maps, shopping lists, and prep guides.
+Thus, the Family Kickstart Program was created and it’s been a HIT with kid-approved breakfasts, lunches, snacks, and dinners.
+If you want a further look into all the Family Kickstart Program has to offer, check out what’s included here.

 Processed, convenience foods, sugary beverages, sodas, snacks, candy, etc. might taste great but do they make you feel like a million bucks?
 Probably not, which is why it’s best to avoid them altogether.